cisco/cisco-network-chef-cookbook/README.md

    on interface type) are 'disabled', 'access', 'tunnel', 'fex_fabric', 'trunk', 'default'.
 If set to 'default', the default mode for the interface type is used.

+- `switchport_trunk_allowed_vlan` - The allowed VLANs for the specified
+   Ethernet interface.
+Valid values are string, keyword 'default'.

+- `switchport_trunk_native_vlan` - The Native VLAN assigned to the switch port.
+   Valid values are integer, keyword 'default'

 - `switchport_vtp` - Set to `true` or `false` to enable or disable VTP on this interface.
 Default value: `false`.